Oily water separator (marine): History of regulations for treated water discharge

 In 1948 in the US, a Water Pollution Control Act (WPA) was passed by the federal government.
 This act gave rights to the surgeon general of the public health service to make programs to decrease the amount of pollution in the world's waters.
 The main concern was to save water, protect fish, and have clean water for agricultural usage.
 The WPA also helped to start the process of building water treatment plants.
 This is to guard against sewage from polluting drinking water.
 In 1972 the WPA was amended to include more requirements in order to insure that the water is chemically sound.
 This amendment also furthered regulations to insure the quality of the water was up to par.
 In 1987 the WPA was amended again to put an even more strict control on water supply pollution.
 With this new amendment water sources had to fit a specific set of criteria to fight against pollution.

 MARPOL

 Marpol 73/78 is the International Convention for the Prevention of Pollution from Ships, 1973 as modified by the Protocol of 1978. ("Marpol" is short for marine pollution and 73/78 short for the years 1973 and 1978.)

 Marpol 73/78 is one of the most important international marine environmental conventions.
 It was designed to minimize pollution of the seas, including dumping, oil and exhaust pollution.
-Its stated object is to preserve the marine environment through the complete elimination of pollution by oil and other harmful substances and the minimization of accidental discharge of such substances.
+Its stated objective is to preserve the marine environment through the complete elimination of pollution by oil and other harmful substances and the minimization of accidental discharge of such substances.